 Compounds that combat two species of Candida have now been isolated from a plant by researchers based in Brazil and Spain.
 The plant is Mimosa caesalpiniifolia, a shrub native to the Cerrado (Brazilian savanna) and called sansão-do-campo, sabiá or cerca-viva in Portuguese.
-The idea is to create an ointment for use as an alternative to fluconazole, long considered the best antifungal for candidiasis, which can cause itching and pain in the genitals, vaginal discharge, and sores in the mouth or elsewhere.
+The idea is to create an original for use as an alternative to fluconazole, long considered the best antifungal for candidiasis, which can cause itching and pain in the genitals, vaginal discharge, and sores in the mouth or elsewhere.

-The results of the research, which was supported by São Paulo Research Foundation - FAPESP, are published in the Journal of Natural Products.
+The results of the research, which was supported by São Paulo Research Foundation – FAPESP, are published in the Journal of Natural Products.
 The investigation was conducted during Marcelo José Dias Silva's postdoctoral fellowship at São Paulo State University's Bioscience Institute (IB-UNESP) in São Vicente, Brazil.
-Silva did part of it while he was at the University of Cádiz (UCA) in Spain, also with a scholarship from FAPESP.
+Silva did part of it while he was at the University of Cadiz (UCA) in Spain, also with a scholarship from FAPESP.

 The study was part of the Thematic Project "Standardized herbal medicines for the treatment of chronic diseases", for which the principal investigator was Wagner Vilegas, Full Professor at IB-UNESP.
 The group also received funding from the Spanish Ministry of the Economy, Industry and Competitiveness.

-"This discovery and the development of novel therapeutic entities, which in the right combination could lead to a considerable reduction in the necessary concentration of drugs, can minimize the side effects and toxicity of the antimicrobial agents in conventional use," Vilegas said.
+"This discovery and the development of novel therapeutic entities, which in the right combination could lead to a significant reduction in the necessary concentration of drugs, can minimize the side effects and toxicity of the antimicrobial agents in conventional use," Vilegas said.

 "The final cost of treatment can also be reduced, as can the resistance acquired by some microorganisms.
 More research is needed, including both prospection studies like this one and studies using biological models."